8 Best Peloton Alternatives – Budget Friendly Substitutes Better Than Peloton

 Safety, stability and longevity should be your top priorities and there are only a handful of brands that we trust.

 NordicTrack is owned by ICON Health & Fitness and they have been in the market for over 25-years.
-They manufacture and distribute a wide range of fitness equipment including but not limited to elliptical machines, treadmills, exercise bikes, trainers and rowers.
+They manufacture and distribute a wide range of fitness equipment including but not limited to elliptical machines, fold flat treadmills, exercise bikes, trainers and rowing machines.

 Last but not the least, their warranties and after-sales support are the best in the business.
 Irrespective of your budget, the available space and the features that you seek from a smart bike, you will find an option in NordicTrack’s range.

 Bowflex is a brand owned by Nautilus Inc, one of the largest fitness equipment manufacturers in the world.
 If you aren’t familiar with Nautilus, some of the other brands that they own include Universal®, Schwinn® and Octane.

 Bowflex was formed in 1986 as a solution to a problem that was becoming increasingly common across the United States.